o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 `/Amazon/AzCore/Runtime/ConsoleCommands` - Console commands underneath this object are NOT merged to the `bootstrap.game.<config>.setreg` and will not run in the launcher.

 ### Note: Launcher Settings file loading(GameLauncher/ServerLauncher)
-In the launchers the settings registry files can only reliably load only the [bootstrap.game.\<config>.setreg](https://github.com/o3de/o3de/blob/6b62d1131116c074831902cb6e8d30271d673288/Code/Framework/AzGameFramework/AzGameFramework/Application/GameApplication.cpp#L90-L99) file in all build configurations and host platforms combinations.
+In the Launcher applications, the settings registry files can reliably load only the [bootstrap.game.<config>.setreg](https://github.com/o3de/o3de/blob/6b62d1131116c074831902cb6e8d30271d673288/Code/Framework/AzGameFramework/AzGameFramework/Application/GameApplication.cpp#L90-L99) file in all build configurations and host platforms combinations.

 Running Console Commands from a file